valkolaci/snmp_exporter/generator/README.md

       - sysUpTime                  # Same as "1.3.6.1.2.1.1.3"
       - 1.3.6.1.2.1.31.1.1.1.6.40  # Instance of "ifHCInOctets" with index "40"

-    version: 2  # SNMP version to use.
-Defaults to 2.
-                # 1 will use GETNEXT, 2 and 3 use GETBULK.
     max_repetitions: 25  # How many objects to request with GET/GETBULK, defaults to 25.
                          # May need to be reduced for buggy devices.
     retries: 3   # How many times to retry a failed request, defaults to 3.
     timeout: 5s  # Timeout for each individual SNMP request, defaults to 5s.

-    auth:
-      # Community string is used with SNMP v1 and v2.
-Defaults to "public".
-      community: public

-      # v3 has different and more complex settings.
-      # Which are required depends on the security_level.
-      # The equivalent options on NetSNMP commands like snmpbulkwalk
-      # and snmpget are also listed.
-See snmpcmd(1).
-      username: user  # Required, no default. -u option to NetSNMP.
-      security_level: noAuthNoPriv  # Defaults to noAuthNoPriv. -l option to NetSNMP.
-                                    # Can be noAuthNoPriv, authNoPriv or authPriv.
-      password: pass  # Has no default.
-Also known as authKey, -A option to NetSNMP.
-                      # Required if security_level is authNoPriv or authPriv.
-      auth_protocol: MD5  # MD5, SHA, SHA224, SHA256, SHA384, or SHA512.
-Defaults to MD5. -a option to NetSNMP.
-                          # Used if security_level is authNoPriv or authPriv.
-      priv_protocol: DES  # DES, AES, AES192, or AES256.
-Defaults to DES. -x option to NetSNMP.
-                          # Used if security_level is authPriv.
-      priv_password: otherPass # Has no default.
-Also known as privKey, -X option to NetSNMP.
-                               # Required if security_level is authPriv.
-      context_name: context # Has no default. -n option to NetSNMP.
-                            # Required if context is configured on the device.

     lookups:  # Optional list of lookups to perform.
               # The default for `keep_source_indexes` is false.
 Indexes must be unique for this option to be used.